 • (str) Choose a selector to choose from

-Recording Steps: To record steps, use the “Start Recording” button.
+To record steps, use the “Record” button.
 This allows you to perform actions on the cloud device, and each action will be automatically converted into a step in your test script.
+Once finished recording, click the “Stop” button that has replaced the “Record” button.